-Conduct an analysis of areas at risk for annexation in the Town.
+Conduct an analysis of areas at risk for annexation in the Town (currently, only applies to the Village of Grafton).

 Consider additional opportunities or the restructuring of current shared service agreements between the City of Cedarburg and the Town.

 GOAL #2